-Robert L. McCormick, 59, has been serving as our President and Chief Executive Officer and as a director since January 2019.
+Robert L. McCormick, 63, has been serving as our President and Chief Executive Officer and as a director since January 2019.
 Previously, Mr. McCormick served as our Chief Operating Officer from August 2017 until January 2019.
 Prior to becoming Chief Operating Officer, Mr. McCormick served as our Executive Vice President and Chief Financial Officer from September 2004 through August 2017, as our Secretary from May 2005 through August 2017, as our Assistant Secretary from September 2004 to May 2005 and as our Treasurer from September 2004 through December 2010.
 Prior to joining us, Mr. McCormick served as President and Chief Executive Officer of Xymox Technology Inc. from 2001 to 2004.
 Prior to that, Mr. McCormick served in various capacities in the Newell Rubbermaid Corporation, including President from 2000 to 2001 and Vice President Group Controller from 1997 to 2000.
+Mr. McCormick has served on the board of directors of Mayville Engineering Company, Inc. (NYSE: MEC) since December 2022.
 We believe that Mr. McCormick's experience in various leadership positions both inside and outside the Company, as well as his deep understanding of the Company's business, operations and strategy, qualify him to serve on our Board.